Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Heroic Chronicle.md

 | 97–00 | [[Xarzith Kitril]]        | City             |
 #### Race

 You can determine your character’s race by consulting the section for your home settlement in [chapter 3](https://www.dndbeyond.com/sources/egtw/wildemount-gazetteer "chapter 3").
 Each settlement’s description includes a percentile breakdown of its racial demographics.
 You can roll a d100 to determine your character’s race, or simply choose whichever race you wish to play.
-If your roll indicates “other races,” you can choose any race that isn’t already represented in the settlement’s demographics.
+If your roll indicates “other [[races]],” you can choose any race that isn’t already represented in the settlement’s demographics.

 #### Family